-Cancer in cats is treated with surgery, chemotherapy and radiation.
+Cancer in cats is treated with surgery, chemotherapy, and radiation.
 Depending on the type of cancer and its location, your cat might receive one or any combination of therapies.

 8. Chemotherapy usually won’t make your cat sick.

 Because chemotherapy is associated with really bad side effects in humans, many pet owners hesitate to try it for their cats.
 But the reality is, cancer treatment is easier on pets than it is on people.
 “One of the things that really surprises people when I talk about chemo — because a lot of people are scared of chemo for obvious reasons — but 80 percent of dogs and cats have no side effects from chemotherapy, which is pretty amazing,” Dr. Ettinger says.
-“Cats have less side effects than dogs and people.
+“Cats have fewer side effects than dogs and people.
 Of all the species, cats tolerate chemotherapy the best.”

 9. If your vet suspects cancer, certain tests can reveal the issue.

 Your vet will do a complete physical exam and blood work and might also want to do an ultrasound of your cat’s abdomen to look inside.

 10. Cats can live for many years after a cancer diagnosis.

 Depending on the type of cancer, with timely treatment, you might have many more years with your cat.
 “What I think is really important if your pet is diagnosed with cancer is that you go see a cancer specialist.
 They can break it down for you about that cancer in general and then the specifics going on with your pet,” Dr. Ettinger says.